khongcodes/khongcodes2.github.io/_posts/2019-08-28-expression_a_2015_web_project_retrospective_abstract.markdown

 In 2015, I had an idea for a web project.
 I loved fantasy role-playing games, especially ones that broke traditional genre boundaries.
 I had recently re-played Final Fantasy Tactics, and felt inspired by the importance the system had placed on each units' training and vocational history.
 You may be a white-magic healer now, but so what?
 Yesterday you were a potion-slinging chemist, and tomorrow you'll be a space-bending time mage.
 There was a lack of clean-ness there that I felt inspired by, that made the membrane between the mundane and the fantastical begin to blur.
 I wanted to make the lines drawn messier.
 I wanted to make something that felt magical, something that would be different today than it was tomorrow.

 I didn't know very much HTML and CSS.
 I had never done anything with Javascript.
-But I remember doing a lot of googling, and scraped together [this webpage](https://khongcodes.github.io/Dual/) in a couple days (hit refresh a coupe times).
+But I remember doing a lot of googling, and in a couple of days, I scraped together [this webpage project](https://khongcodes.github.io/Dual/) blending mundanity/fantasy using the phrase "Dual Class" as an anchor.
+Hit refresh a couple of times.
 It isn't much to look at now.
 But I won't let myself forget the feelings I had when I made this, and the unquestioning conviction that coding was as much a tool for creative expression as anything else.